MOOSHU-05/MOOSHU-05/README.md

 # Hi there! 👋🏼

-## My name is Julien and I’m currently learning Cloud and Devops Fundamentals ! 💻
+## My name is Julien and I’m currently learning Cloud and DevOps Fundamentals ! 💻